-If you receive an extra or overpayment from the government, once again, don't spend it.
+If you receive an extra payment from or are overpaid by the government, once again, don’t spend it.
 They will discover it and you will have to pay it back.

 In these situations, the government will mail you a notice of overpayment of benefits, and it will give you several steps that you can take.
 You typically have the following options:

 - You can ask the government to waive the overpayment.

 - You can ask the government to reconsider the initial benefits request (in turn, fixing the overpayment).